How to integrate Netsuite MCP with CrewAI

 Introduction

 This guide walks you through connecting Netsuite to CrewAI using the Composio tool router.
-By the end, you'll have a working Netsuite agent that can generate monthly profit and loss report, list overdue invoices for all customers, create new sales order for a client, update inventory levels for all products through natural language commands.
+By the end, you'll have a working Netsuite agent that can generate monthly profit and loss report, list overdue invoices for all customers, create new sales order for a client through natural language commands.

 This guide will help you understand how to give your CrewAI agent real control over a Netsuite account through Composio's Netsuite MCP server.